commercial conveyor dishwasher

-Before Covid-19, keeping your kitchen clean was always crucial.
-Few food businesses managed to pull in a profit without a four-or-five star hygiene rating and failing to keep your appliances spick-and-span has always been a sure way to end up spending a tonne of cash on repairs and replacements.
+Before the Covid pandemic, keeping your kitchen clean was always crucial.
+Few food businesses managed to pull in a profit without a four-or-five star hygiene rating, and failing to keep your appliances spick-and-span was always a sure way to end up spending a tonne of cash on repairs and replacements.

 How do restaurants, cafes, bistros and pubs persuade a wary public that it is safe for them to return?